 The award was established in 1999 by Barbara Call and her friends for excellence in performance for piano, violin, viola, cello, double bass, or chamber music students from Santa Cruz County.
 It is held in conjunction with the Talent Bank Awards Festival in April.
 Barbara Call was a distinguished Santa Cruz County pianist, teacher, and founder of the Talent Bank program.

-Winners will perform at the Barbara Call Memorial Recital Sunday, April 30, 2017, at a time and location to be arranged.
+Winners will perform at the Barbara Call Memorial Recital on Sunday, April 22, 2:30 pm at Resurrection Church in Aptos.

 Opportunity Grant Scholarships